Smartling/SmartlingHelp/_articles/manage-users/add-and-manage-users-and-agencies.md

 You can click an **active user** to edit their profile, add a user, search for users by name, email address, or role, and click an&nbsp;**invited user** to re-send an email invitation.
 You can also filter your list of users by name, status, and the workflow steps and languages they are assigned to.

-You can manage Agencies in the same way as managing individual users, by switching to the Agency tab.
-If you assign an Agency to a Workflow step, the Agency Owner or Translation Resource Manager can then assign work in that step to Agency translators.
+You can manage Agency workflow assignments in the same way, by switching to the Agency tab.
+If you assign an Agency to a Workflow step, they can then assign work in that step to Agency translators.
 To add a new Agency relationship to your account, contact your Smartling Customer Service Manager.

 ![](/uploads/versions/smartling___team-2---x----1257-779x---.png)